Do I need an approval?

 Contact Council or your local water authority to find out more about trade waste consent.

 How to apply

-Application forms are available from Council offices.
+Entertainment event application forms are available from Council.

-- A site plan to scale including details of the following where applicable:
+- A site plan to scale including details of the following, where applicable:

 - entry and exit points from the event and adjoining buildings

 - emergency services designated areas and access points

 - method of proposed ventilation (for any indoor event)